Michigan women reach Sweet 16 for first time, beat Tennessee

 “It’s amazing, we’ve been having a lot of firsts on our team,” Hillmon said.
-“For our program, this s another one.
+“For our program, this is another one.
 We drenched coach in the locker room.”

 The Wolverines had been 0-5 in the second round before pulling off the victory over the Lady Vols.
 As the final buzzer sounded, the Michigan players jumped into a group hug at center court and sang “it’s great to be a Michigan Wolverine.”